smseagle/smseagle-nagios/README.md

 #### SMSEAGLE SETUP

 1. Create a new user for this script in SMSEagle webGUI > menu Users.
-2. When the user is saved, edit its permissions by clicking "Access to API" and under "API Access token":\
+2. When the user is saved, edit its permissions by clicking "Access to API":\
-a) check "Enable token"\
+a) check "APIv2"\
-b) click "Generate new token"\
+b) click "Generate new token"

 This will generate a new API access token for your SMSEagle.
 This API token will be referenced below as **SMSEAGLEAPITOKEN**.
 Replace **SMSEAGLEAPITOKEN** in script below with your value.

-3. In the same menu, add the permissions for methods you want to use:
+3. In the same menu, add the permissions for APIv2 methods you want to use:
    - send_sms => sms
    - ring_call => ring
    - tts_call => tts